ralgar/containers/apps/389ds/README.md

 ## Acknowledgements

-William Brown and the University of Adelaide - For the original `Dockerfile` and `dscontainer` script, both of which I've modified.
+William Brown and the University of Adelaide - For the original `Dockerfile` and `dscontainer` script, both of which I've modified to suit my purposes.